End-to-End Facial Expression Detection in Long Videos: The Facial Expression Detection Network

-Each branch begins with multi-head attention to refine features, capturing level-specific temporal dependencies, and follows by 1D CNN layers for further feature extraction, refining the representation from $d_1$ to a hidden dimension $d_2$.
-At each temporal position, the head outputs six expression intervals, represented as:
+\textbf{Neck.} Facial expressions vary widely in duration, making it crucial to detect intervals at multiple temporal scales.
+To address this, we design the neck to construct a temporal feature pyramid with four resolution levels.
+We apply a series of 1D convolutional layers with stride 2 to the backbone output, giving feature sequences of length $\in \frac{s}{4}, \frac{s}{8}, \frac{s}{16}, \frac{s}{32}$.

-where $\hat{y}_s$ and $\hat{y}_e$ denote the relative start and end locations within the sliding window, $\hat{c}$ is the confidence score, and $\hat{e}$ is the predicted emotion category.
-One expression interval is anchor-free.
-Five expression intervals are anchor-based.
-Anchors are predefined based on prior dataset knowledge and interval encoding \cite{yu2023lgsnet}.
+\textbf{Head.} The head module predicts six sets of start and end positions of expression intervals and associate confidence intervals and expression labels at each temporal location and each temporal scale, denoted by $\hat{B}=(\hat{y}_s, \hat{y}_e, \hat{c}, \hat{e})$, where $\hat{y}_s$ and $\hat{y}_e$ denote the relative start and end locations within the sliding window, $\hat{c}$ is the confidence score, and $\hat{e}$ is the predicted emotion category.
+Scales are processed independently.

-Both anchor-free branch and anchor-based branch produce two outputs: \begin{enumerate}[leftmargin=.3in] \item \textit{Interval output:} For the anchor-free intervals, this output predicts the start and end locations.
-For the anchor-based intervals, it estimates the center distance and length adjustment from predefined anchor points.
-The predicted offsets are converted into start and end locations to form the final expression intervals. \item \textit{Recognition output:} This output contains $C$ classification scores, where $C$ is the number of emotion categories.
-The category with the highest score is taken as the emotion label $\hat{e}$.
-Its score is used as the expression interval confidence.
+To capture localized temporal dependencies specific to each resolution, each branch begins with multi-head attention, focusing on context around each temporal position.
+This is followed by 1D CNN layers that reduce dimensionality to $d_2$.
+To improve detection flexibility and localization precision, we use both anchor-free and anchor-based predictions: One interval is predicted anchor-free, directly regressing start and end locations relative to the temporal location.
+Five intervals are predicted anchor-based, using predefined anchor templates based on interval statistics from prior datasets, following the design of LGSNet \cite{yu2023lgsnet}.

+\textbf{Post-processing. } Applying the model across all sliding windows in a video results in a large number of overlapping expression interval predictions.
+To reduce redundancy and ensure coherent output, we apply non-maximum suppression (NMS) at the video level, which retains only the highest-confidence intervals, consolidates predictions from multiple windows into a final, non-redundant set of detected expressions.

+\textbf{Learning Objectives. } Each predicted expression interval is assigned a binary label during training.
+A positive interval matches a ground-truth expression within a tolerance threshold, and inherits its corresponding label and temporal boundaries.
+A negative interval corresponds to a prediction that overlaps no ground-truth expression (e.g., neutral or background segments).
+The learning objectives are defined as follows:

+\begin{enumerate}[nosep] \item \textit{Interval loss ($\mathcal{L}_b$):} The 1D Distance IoU (DIoU) loss \cite{zheng2020distance} measures the alignment between predicted and ground truths for positive intervals.
+For negative intervals, this loss is set to zero.

+\item \textit{Recognition loss ($\mathcal{L}_c$):}We apply binary cross-entropy (BCE) loss to the classification scores, treating the highest scoring category as the predicted emotion.
+This formulation accommodates the multi-label nature of detection, where multiple candidate intervals may co-occur and be scored in parallel.

 \end{enumerate}